Why do I keep getting the 'LEADS' message on my pelvic floor exerciser?

 i) Using a water-based lubricant gel such as Go Gel to improve the contact.

-ii) Try using a different probe: The Liberty Plus is 4mm wider providing better contact for some women.
+ii) Try using a different probe: The Liberty Plus is a larger probe which may provide better contact for some women.

 No sensation and LEADS alarm showing.